-Never put a rear-facing child restraint system on the right front seat with the passenger airbag manual on-off switch in the "ON" position.
+Never install a rear-facing child restraint system on the right front seat with the passenger airbag manual onoff switch in the "ON" position.
 In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.